 Natural vs. Artificial E-Liquid Flavors

 We’ve all heard it: “e-cigarettes just contain PG, VG, nicotine and flavorings – so what is there to worry about?”
 All available evidence may tell us that e-cigarettes are likely to be vastly safer than cigarettes, but the big problem with claiming just four ingredients is that last one, “flavorings.”
 This one word actually represents a multitude of different chemicals present in our e-liquid, both artificial and natural, and it also represents a genuine unknown when it comes to the health risks of vaping.
-So, should we be worried about the flavorings used in e-liquids?
+So, should we be worried about the flavorings used in best tobacco e-liquids?
 Is there any difference between the risks associated with artificial and natural flavors?
-What is e-juice flavoring made of?
+What is best e-juice flavoring made of?
 We need purpose-built research to really answer these questions, but what can we say based on what we know now?

 What Do “Artificial” and “Natural” Mean When it Comes to Flavors?